What is reciprocity?

 The UD Teacher Certification Officer is in contact with candidates in their junior and senior years.
 She gives presentations in senior-level courses and holds workshops throughout the year.
 She is also available to meet with students.

-Additional information and helpful tools can be found on the Delaware Center for Teacher Education’s website.
+Additional information and helpful tools can be found on the Center for Excellence and Equity in Teacher Preparation.